-There’s plenty of fish in the sea to choose from… especially when we’re talking Facebook.
+There’s plenty of fish in the sea to choose from… especially when we’re talking about Facebook.

 Are people on a social media platform even interested in your offer?

-To answer that question, and many more, we’ve partnered with AdEspresso to give you these 7 Facebook advertising tips that do some serious work for our clients.
+To answer that question, and many more, we’ve partnered with AdEspresso to give you seven Facebook advertising tips that do some serious work for our clients.

 Compare and Contrast: Facebook vs Other Platforms

-As complex as Google AdWords is, Facebook can be just as complex, if not more… but can be worth it, if you know how to use it.
+As complex as Google Ads is, Facebook can be just as complex, if not more.
+But can be worth it if you know how to use it.

-With AdWords search, visitors search for your offer and convert once they find what they are looking for.
-The AdWords audience already exists as part of your current demand.
+With Google Ads’ Search Network, visitors search for your offer and convert once they find what they are looking for.
+The Google Ads audience already exists as part of your current demand.

 With Facebook ads, you can build up an interested audience that’s not yet searching for your offer and still get conversions.
 This means reaching a new audience and capturing new demand with Facebook ads.

-If you have a new offer and need to generate new demand, Facebook ads will help you do just that.
+If you have a new offer and need to generate new demand, these Facebook advertising tips will help you do just that.

 2. Facebook cost per like and cost per click can be lower than AdWords search: